agiessing/agiessing.github.io/_news/announcement_2.md

 The project will develop two complementary lines of research: first, a novel framework for semiparametric efficient inference in high dimensions after adjusting for incomplete data and, second, new multiplier bootstrap tests for simultaneous and large-scale multiple testing problems that are robust to missingness.

-The grant money allows me to support and train 1-2 graduate students for a certain period of time while they learn and work on the project.
+The funding allows me to support and train 1-2 graduate students for a certain period of time while they learn and work on the project.

 For more details, check the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2310578&HistoricalAwards=false">official award abstract (DMS-2310578) </a>.